philsr2/philsr2/README.md

 - 👋 Hi, I’m @philsr2
 - 👀 I’m interested in Go Programming
-- 🌱 I’m currently learning Go Programming
+- 🌱 I’m currently learning Go Programming, Go serves my https but did not shoot the deputy, oops wrong song.
 - 📫 How to reach me ... quickly, if I'm falling, otherwise certified mail works.
 - 😄 Pronouns: are like nouns and can be the subject of a sentence.
 - ⚡ Fun fact: On February 4, 2015, the band announced on its Facebook page and their official website that they were not splitting up, but were taking some time off to pursue other projects.